YukihisaOtani/.github/profile/README.md

 * Watch repository to be notified about updates 👀
 * If you will find some bugs, report them in Issues 🐞
 * Try Birds designs on some real computer and let us know how it worked in Discussions. 💬
-* We would greatly appreciate if you would also ...
-It helps us to improve BIRDS Open Source.
+* We would greatly appreciate if you would also tell others about this ecosystem, it helps us to improve BIRDS Open Source.
 Thank you!